 - Baselines are evaluated within 5-min and 15-min sliding time intervals.

-- Automated detection of reference values for response times, error rates and load.
+- Dynatrace AI learns the typical reference values of application and service response times, error rates, and load.

-- A combination of 4 dimensions for applications and 1 dimension for services.
+- The baseline cube is calculated based on a combination of 4 dimensions for applications and 1 dimension for services.

 - Applications and services have to run for at least 20% of a week before slowdown and error rate alerts are raised.